 problem solving and communication skills, approach problems, subject areas, and issues

 in depth, and much more.
-As you get to know yourself and the world to round you, you’ll
+As you get to know yourself and the world around you, you’ll

 prepare yourself to take on your aspirations and what lies ahead when you leave Westminster.

 These courses are taught in small-group settings that focus on synthesis, communication, disciplinary research, and meaningful interactions with faculty, rather than simply memorizing facts.
 Some courses are offered online.
 Additionally, because WCore has fewer requirements, you will have more flexibility in your schedule to pursue minors, electives, or even take additional WCore courses that interest you.
 Your advisor can give you individualized help in designing a minor or choosing which minor is right for you.

 AP and IB credits will count toward graduation, as general electives, and for some major requirements.
 However, they will not count toward the completion of WCore.